RIOJA & BASQUE COUNTRY

 Arrival and Departure

-The departure is from Logroño, which is the capital of the Rioja region and has very good train connections to both Madrid and Bilbao.
+The arrival and departure points are Logroño, which is the capital of the Rioja region and has very good train and bus connections to both Madrid and Bilbao.
 It also has a small airport, with mostly domestic flights (Madrid and Barcelona).

 Frequently Asked Questions